ssingh95jhu/Cold_Ischemia_Injury_Molecular_Characterization/README.md

-### Spatiotemporal Molecular Characterization of Cold Ischemia Kidney Injury
+### Spatiotemporal Transcriptomic Analysis of the Murine Kidney Reveals Compartment-Specific Changes During Cold Ischemic Injury

-This repository contains all the codes taht were used for the compatuational analysis and generation of all the figures presented in the article.
+This repository contains all the codes that were used for the compatuational analysis and generation of all the figures presented in the article.

+The data necessary to run the codes can be found at zenodo ID: xxxx